reuk/wayverb/docs_source/context.md

 Searching online and in the literature uncovers a handful of programs for acoustic simulation.
-The table below shows a selection which is not exhaustive, but which is felt to be representative.
+The following table \text{(\ref{tab:software})} shows a selection which is not exhaustive, but which is felt to be representative.

+Table: Some of the most prominent tools for acoustic simulation.\label{tab:software}

 Name                                  | Type                        | Availability
 --------------------------------------|-----------------------------|------------------